brianadams2337/containerstore-demo/.changeset/sharp-llamas-sin.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[PLP\]** The category fetching logic has been updated to exclude categories that contain no products.
-**\[PLP\]** Fetching of categories without products has been disabled.
-This eliminates the need to manually disable empty categories in the panel and automatically removes unnecessary categories from the PLP side navigation, resulting in a clearer and more streamlined interface.
+This change automatically removes them from the PLP side navigation for a cleaner interface.

 ```ts
 // /pages/c.vue